darklaunch/darklaunch.com/blog/2012/09/18/vim-keybindings-in-ipython.md

 To set vim keybindings in ipython, do the following:

-Add the following `set' commands in your ~/.inputrc
+Add the following `set` commands in your ~/.inputrc
 ```
 set editing-mode vi
 set keymap vi-insert